nutanix/libvfio-user/README.md

 which signals agreement with the [Developer Certificate of Origin v1.1](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin).

+Running `make pre-push` will do the same checks as done in github CI.
+After merging, a Coverity scan is also done.

+See [Testing](docs/testing.md) for details on how the library is tested.

 Examples
 ========

-The [samples directory](./samples/) contains various libvfio-user samples.
+The [samples directory](./samples/) contains various libvfio-user examples.

 lspci
 -----